But people from around the world have found their way to this bump in the road in the Arkansas Delta long before Google Maps made it much easier.

 When the Cash family moved in in 1935, little J.R. was three years old and the house was brand new.
 Johnny’s biography says his momma cried when she walked into the house.
 It was the nicest place she had ever lived.

-Most homes disappeared over time, but the Cash house survived, in part because locals knew it had once been home to the country music superstar.
+Most homes disappeared over time, but the Cash house survived, but just barely.
+Locals knew it had once been home to the country music superstar.
 In April 2011, Arkansas State University purchased the rundown shack as a part of its Heritage Sites program.

 Johnny Cash’s Childhood Home in Arkansas